 Headers serve as a cover page and table of contents for the object file.
 They contain size descriptions, magic numbers, and pointers to other sections.

-The object file components covered in this chapter are the file header, a.out
+The object file components covered in this chapter are the file header, a.out header, and section headers:

-header provides the size, location, and addresses of the object's segments.
+a.out header provides the size, location, and addresses of the object's segments.

 An object file may contain other header sections that are used to navigate the symbol table and dynamic loading information.
 The symbolic header and dynamic header are discussed in Chapter 5 and Chapter 6 respectively.